BlasBenito/collinear/README.md

 #> 10    0.16   0.1330452
 ```

-If you got here, thank you for your interest in the R package
-`collinear`, I hope it can serve you well.
+If you got here, thank you for your interest in `collinear`.
+I hope you

-And that’s a wrap!
+can find it useful!

 Blas M. Benito, PhD